Mysteries of the Bible

-Mysteries of the Bible is an hour-long television series that was originally broadcast by A&E from March 25, 1994 until June 13, 1998 and A&E aired reruns of it until 2002.
+Mysteries of the Bible is an hour-long television series that was originally broadcast by A&E from March 25, 1994, until June 13, 1998, and A&E aired reruns of it until 2002.
 The series was about biblical mysteries and was produced by FilmRoos.
 The Discovery Channel and BBC also released a series of the same name in 2003.
-National Geographic produced a series with this title in 2006.